cogment/cogment-doc/src/cogment/cogment-api-reference/cogment-yaml.md

 This section defines properties related to the trial and trial management.
 It has the properties:

-- `config_type`: The protobuf message type (data structure) that will be passed on to the pre-trial hooks
+- `config_type`: (optional) The protobuf message type (data structure) that will be passed on to the pre-trial hooks
-- `pre_hooks`: List of functions that will be called before the start of a trial.
-These functions receive the default parameters and can change them for the upcoming trial {TO_REVIEW}
+- `pre_hooks`: (optional) List of endpoint for pre-trial hook processing services.
+The services will be called, and their responses waited upon before the trial starts.
+The services will receive the default parameters (set in the `trial_params` section of `cogment.yaml`) and can change them before the trial starts.
+The services are called in order of listing.

 E.g.: